Collegiate Sports Yorkdale.

 Again.

 I headed back home on the bus all ready to start a new job, albeit not as eager as I had been to start my Collegiate Sports job that morning.
 Everything once again would change later that evening.
 I was watching TV at home when Don from Collegiate called.
-He had felt bad that morning after sending me home and diligently tried to contact one of my other references.
+He told me he had felt bad that morning after sending me home and diligently tried to contact one of my other references.
 My old manager Rob from the Jupiter store called him back and spoke glowingly of my retail skills.
 He said that I had been an outstanding employee and he wished I had never quit.

 So I guess I now was an asset, as opposed to the asshole I was that morning because Don offered me my old job back starting on Tuesday morning.
-But, I now already had a new job starting Tuesday morning making three times the money along with benefits.
-I also now had a pension and best of all I would not be working on Saturdays.
+But, I now already had a new job starting Tuesday morning making three times the money along with great benefits.
+I also now had a pension and best of all I would not be working on any Saturdays.
 It was a no-brainer decision for me.

 “I will see you tomorrow morning,” I told Don.